Response and recovery work in hurricane-impacted areas presents safety and health hazards that should

 OSHA also has a Control of Hazardous Energy (Lockout/Tagout) Safety and Health Topics Page that provides employers and workers with additional information and useful online resources.

-OSHA has a Noise and Hearing Conservation Safety and Health Topics Page that provides employers and workers with additional information
+OSHA has a Occupational Noise Exposure Safety and Health Topics Page that provides employers and workers with additional information

 and useful online resources.